What Changed, Grasshopper?

 Having arrived back at the beginning, I have a story to tell about the inbetween.

-- The internet happened.
-(Or, "In which she immediately ages herself" :-D) There is a wealth of information online now that there just wasn't when I first started out.
+- The internet sort of "dotcom-boomed" again.
+(Or, "In which she immediately ages herself"): There is a wealth of information online now that there just wasn't when I first started out.
 There's almost no excuse now, for not being able to at least start the journey with a new piece of technology.
 There's API docs, how to's, readmes, code snippets etc. everywhere.
 This is a stark contrast to being told to RTFM (read the fucking manual).
 For those who don't know, the "manual" (

 man in *nix systems) was a terminal utility with terse prose in fixed width font, that you paged through on a black screen.
 A joyless UX, if ever there was one.